Skip to main content

 Architecture

-OpenClaw Gateway manages agent lifecycle with depth-2 nesting (orchestrator → team leads → workers).
-LiteLLM proxy provides multi-provider routing with hard budget caps.
-QMD hybrid search (BM25 + vector + MMR) provides local semantic memory.
-Tailscale mesh provides zero-public-port network security.
+OpenClaw Gateway manages agent lifecycle with depth-2 nesting (orchestrator, domain leads, workers).
+LiteLLM proxy provides multi-provider routing with hard budget caps and three-tier fallback (Google to OpenAI to Anthropic).
+QMD hybrid search (BM25 + vector + MMR) plus the OpenClaw Active Memory plugin (ADR-025) handle local semantic memory and pre-reply recall.
+Tailscale mesh gives zero public ports.
 1Password CLI injects secrets at runtime via tmpfs.
+Chef Antoine integrates the Kroger Cart API via host cron pre-fetch (ADR-023) without breaking the agent's Docker --network=none isolation.

 Results